SystemsApproach/tcpcc/design.rst

 --------------------------------

-Our approach to evaluating congestion-control mechanisms is to measure their performance on real systems.
-We now describe one specific way to do that, illustrating one methodology that is widely practiced today.
+Our approach to evaluating congestion-control mechanisms is to measure their performance on real systems, and as we pointed out in Chapter 1, the *de facto* specification of the respective mechanisms is the version implemented in Linux.
+We now describe one specific way to perform those measurements, illustrating one methodology that is widely practiced today.
 Our approach uses *Netesto (Network Test Toolkit)*, a collection of software tools available on GitHub.
 The alternative is simulation-based, with NS-3 being the most popular open source tool.